etienne-lms/optee_docs/architecture/porting_guidelines.rst

 always the case that TZASC is on a device, in some cases the SoC has developed something equivalent.
 In OP-TEE this is very well reflected, i.e., different platforms have different ways of protecting their memory.
-On ARMv8-A platforms we are in most of the cases using Trusted Firmware A as the boot firmware and there the secure bootloader is the one that configures secure vs non-secure memory using TZASC (see plat_arm_security_setup_ in TF-A).
+On ARMv8-A platforms we are in most of the cases using Trusted Firmware-A as the boot firmware and there the secure bootloader is the one that configures secure vs non-secure memory using TZASC (see plat_arm_security_setup_ in TF-A).
 The takeaway here is that you must make sure that you have configured whatever memory firewall your